featbit/featbit-node-server-sdk/server-sdk-template.md

-# FeatBit Server-Side SDK for Node.js
+# FeatBit Server-Side SDK for <Language>

 ## Introduction

-This is the Node.js Server-Side SDK for the 100% open-source feature flags management platform [FeatBit](https://github.com/featbit/featbit).
+This is the <Language> Server-Side SDK for the 100% open-source feature flags management platform [FeatBit](https://github.com/featbit/featbit).

-The FeatBit Server-Side SDK for Node.js is designed primarily for use in multi-user systems such as web servers and applications.
+The FeatBit Server-Side SDK for <Language> is designed primarily for use in multi-user systems such as web servers and applications.
 It is not intended for use in desktop and embedded systems applications.

 ## Data synchonization
-We use **websocket** or **polling** to make the local data synchronized with the server, and then store them in memory by default.
+We use **websocket** to make the local data synchronized with the server, and then store them in memory by default.
 Whenever there is any change to a feature flag or its related data, this change will be pushed to the SDK, the average synchronization time is less than **100ms**.
 Be aware the websocket connection may be interrupted due to internet outage, but it will be resumed automatically once the problem is gone.

 ## Get Started